Aircraft Maintenance Technician

 - Since teamwork is critical in the aviation environment, you will learn about team-building and communication techniques, as well as valuable decision-making and deductive-reasoning skills.

-Minneapolis College’s partner in our Aircraft Maintenance Technician program is Delta Air Lines, the world’s largest airline, and is located in facilities near its maintenance hangars at Minneapolis/St. Paul International Airport, Delta’s third largest hub.
-Our program routinely incorporates learning opportunities made possible by this relationship, including guest speakers and training specific to commercial aviation.
+Minneapolis College’s partner in our Aircraft Maintenance Technician program is Delta Air Lines, the world’s largest airline.
+Aircraft Maintenance Technician Program courses are taught in facilities located inside Delta’s Building C maintenance facility at Minneapolis - St. Paul International Airport, Delta’s third largest hub.
+Our program routinely incorporates learning opportunities made possible by this relationship, including guest speakers, and training specific to commercial aviation.